PuuTzzA/sdf-canvas/README.md

 <div class="meta-text">my sdf text</div>
 ```

-In order to debug your element you can attach the class _meta-debugb_ whitch shows where the objects should appear. e.g:
+In order to debug your element, you can attach the class _meta-debugb_ which shows where the objects should appear. e.g:

 ```html
 <div class="meta-text meta-debugb">my sdf text</div>